Glass Baby Bottles Vs Plastic Bottles

 A reason why many drinks are still stored in glass containers is because plastic bottles tend to pass on various flavours into liquids and absorb odours.
 This includes breastmilk or infant formula especially when heated.
 When looking at glass baby bottles vs plastic bottles, purity of taste is a major concern for many mums who only want the best for their babies.
 Other mums are concerned about the smell that plastic bottles retain.
 Glass baby bottles do not affect the smell or taste of milk, and preserves the natural flavor of infant milk formula or fresh breast milk.

 By nature, glass is free of BPA – you don’t have to worry about different types of plastic and whether or not they’re safe.
-Glass is also easy to clean, and glass bottles can be easily sterilized in boiling water.
-Plastic baby bottles cannot be heated to the temperatures needed for proper sterilisation for fear of melting.
+Glass is also easy to clean, and glass bottles are easy to sterilize in boiling water.
+You cannot heat plastic baby bottles to the temperatures needed for proper sterilisation for fear of he plastic melting.
 If you want a non-toxic baby bottle, you can’t go wrong with glass.

 Don’t want spoiled milk smell on your baby bottles?
 Then make the switch to glass baby bottles!
-Glass bottles are easily sterilized using conventional bottle warming equipment.
+Glass bottles are easy to sterilize using conventional bottle warming equipment.
 They are also easily cleaned in warm soapy water or in the dishwasher.
 Plus they don’t leave the smell of milk clinging to the lining of the bottle.
-This ensures that only freshly cleaned bottles are being used by your baby.
+This ensures that you only use fresh clean bottles for your baby.
 Glass baby bottles also do not leach harmful substances and chemicals into the milk especially during heating and sterilizing.

-If you’re keen on breastfeeding your baby, then you’re probably well aware of all the vitamins and nutrients that can be found in breastmilk.
+If you’re keen on breastfeeding your baby, then you’re probably well aware of all the vitamins and nutrients that breastmilk contains.
 What you might not know is that the oxidation of your milk can compromise its nutrient properties.
 Luckily, you can prevent oxidation by disabling air from mixing with your baby’s milk.
-Glass baby bottles are proven to be more effective in preventing milk from oxidation.
+Glass baby bottles are more effective in preventing milk from oxidation.
 Popular brands such as our Cherub Baby glass baby bottles have been proven to prevent leaks and oxidation.